yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-android/en.md

-#Integrate the Facebook SDK Beta for Cocos2d-JS on Android
+#Integrate the Facebook SDK for Cocos2d-JS on Android

-This document will walk you through the integration of Facebook SDK Beta for Cocos2d-JS, from creating app, configuring SDK to the apk packing.
+This document will walk you through the integration of Facebook SDK for Cocos2d-JS, from creating app, configuring SDK to the apk packing.

 **Notice**: This document can only work with Facebook SDK Beta and later versions.
 If you are using ther Facebook SDK Alpha (Released with Cocos2d-JS v3.0 RC2), Please refer to [Facebook SDK Alpha Integration Document](../facebook-sdk-on-android/rc2_en.md)